asmuth/brokerd/readme.md

 Synopsis
 --------

-To add/publish messages, you connect via TCP and send your data as arbitray (possibly nested) json-objects.
-Consequent messages/json-objects may be seperated by newline, whitespace, zero-byte or tab.
-The only constraint on the format of your json messages is that Fyrehose will add a `_time` key containing the timestamp at which the message was received if it doesn't exist already (you can also use this to retroactively add messages).
+To publish a message, open a TCP connection and just send your message as a JSON object Subsequent messages may be seperated by newline, whitespace, zero-byte or tab.

+Messages may be nested JSON objects.
+The only constraint on the message's schema is that fyrehose will always add a `_time` key containing the unix timestamp at which the message was received to the root object unless it exists already. (you can also use this to retroactively add messages).

-To retrieve/subscribe to messages, you send your query over the same connection.
+To subscribe to messages, send your query over the same connection.
 Every query must end with a newline ("\n").
 The response consists of one or more newline-seperated json objects.
-Unless in keepalive-mode, Fyrehose will close the connection after a query has finished.
-You can only run one query at a time, but you can still publish messages while the query is running.
 The order of messages within a response is not guaranteed to be chronological.

+You can run multiple queries at the same time.
+You can also publish messages while queries are running.
+Unless in keepalive-mode, Fyrehose will close the connection after all queries have finished.

 _add a few example messages:_